rtm/js-pick-notation/docs/intro.md

     o.{(name1), (name2)}

-The parentheses in `(name)` tell the system that this is an expression to be evaluated, instead of a plan old literal property name.
+The parentheses around `(name)` tell the system that this is an expression to be evaluated, instead of a plain old literal property name.

 ### Using the new extended dot notation to build arrays